Surfskates have come a long way since they first hit the market.

 Carver Skateboards was founded in 1996 by Neil Stratton and Greg Falk in Venice Beach, California.
 Their idea initially started because they wanted a way to replicate surfing on land.
 So they created their first prototype, which was actually a trampoline surf trainer.

-But they knew they could create something better, so Neil sketched up a different type of wheel system for his skateboard.
-The first system had a trailing wheel and a swing arm.
+Neil sketched up a different type of wheel system for his skateboard, creating the first surfskate system, which had a trailing wheel and a swing arm.

 After many failed attempts they came up with a system where the back truck was stable while the front truck could perform a swivel motion.
 This was when they found their first bit of success.
 They even mounted a bungee cord in the middle of the board to hold the front truck from rotating too far.

-If you live in the US, they’re a bit difficult to get, however they claim they’re launching a USA distribution center in 2021.
+If you live in the US, they're a bit difficult to get, however they claim they're trying to launch a USA distribution center in 2021.